alidanapour/chip8_emulator/Product_Document.md

 1. Chip8 **Emulator** can run any Chip8 program.
 2. Chip8 **Visualizer** shows a Chip8 program in action.
 It displays memory, registers and instructions being executed.
 It lets users pause and step-forward/step-backward one instruction at a time.
 3. One Chip8 **Tool**: *to be announced*.
 The goal is to build a Chip8 program that is useful to the intended users of the Chip8 emulator.
-4. Two Chip8 **Games**:  *to be announced*.
+4. Two Chip8 **Games**:  Game 1: Space War; Game 2: *to be announced*.
 The games are written in Chip8 language.
 They should be polished.
 Code reuse with proper citation are allowed but the majority (90% of code lines) should be written by the team.

 ## Project organization